Findings support the rhesus macaque as an excellent animal model for vaccine development; suggest baboon as an animal model for drug development

 Defining animal models is a critical step in advancing COVID-19 vaccines & therapeutics

-San Antonio, Texas (June 2, 2020 – updated with link to paper June 9) – After just two months, scientists at Texas Biomedical Research Institute (Texas Biomed) and Southwest National Primate Research Center (SNPRC) published their findings regarding the most comprehensive animal model study of SARS-CoV-2 to date on BioRxiv and submitted the paper for peer review.
-The scientists also discussed their findings in a special COVID-19 update webinar last week, now available online.
+San Antonio, Texas (June 2, 2020 – updated with link to peer-reviewed paper Dec.
+18) – Scientists at Texas Biomedical Research Institute (Texas Biomed) and Southwest National Primate Research Center (SNPRC) published their findings regarding the most comprehensive animal model study of SARS-CoV-2 to date in the peer-reviewed journal Nature Microbiology.
+These findings were originally posted online in BioRxiv in June of 2020.
+Scientists discussed their findings in a special COVID-19 webinar at that time.
 The study evaluated three nonhuman primate (NHP) species (Indian rhesus macaques, African baboons and new-world origin common marmosets) and young and old animals, to determine susceptibility to the SARS-CoV-2 virus and the development of COVID-19 disease.
 Over the course of the study, the macaque and baboon models showed significant promise as animal models for COVID-19 disease studies moving forward.
 Based on outcomes, the researchers recommend use of the macaque as a model to help develop vaccines, while the baboon showed greater disease development, making it a potential option for evaluating anti-viral therapeutics and co-morbidities, such as understanding the connection between COVID-19 and diabetes or COVID-19 and heart disease.

 “Thanks to the support of our community, Texas Biomed was able to launch and complete the most comprehensive animal model study to date that has provides scientists greater understanding of the immune response to SARS-CoV-2 and definitively identifies two possible animal models to help move vaccines and therapeutics forward,” said Larry Schlesinger, M.D., Texas Biomed President and CEO.
 “The speed and completeness to which this team of researchers operated to execute this study is nothing short of heroic.
 I am very pleased at the progress the Institute is making in our COVID-19 studies and believe this is the first of many discoveries to come.”